Training & Education

 Our national award-winning Family Medicine Interest Group (FMIG) is a student-run group at the Keck School of Medicine of USC.
 We serve as a resource and advocacy group for students who are interested in exploring a primary care career in family medicine.

-The Longitudinal Clinical Community Medicine Experience (LCCME) is a Keck School of Medicine of USC program set to train primary care focused medical students in community health settings.
+The Keck School of Medicine Primary Care Program is a Keck School of Medicine of USC program set to train primary care focused medical students in community health settings.
 The program accepts 18 first-year medical students.

 Pacific AIDS Education and Training Center at USC